VictorMegir/Encryptor-web-app/README.md

 #### Step 3: Run the development server.
 * Start the server of the application by typing `npm start` on the repository's directory.<br>
 * Start the client of the application by typing `npm start` on the `encryptor` directory from a *different* terminal.<br>
-The development server can be found on your browser on localhost:3000
+The development server can be found on your browser on <a href='http://localhost:3000/'>localhost:3000</a>.